Roth IRA growth & limits

 How it works: The taxable account calculation applies an annual tax drag by reducing the effective return rate, then applies capital gains tax on growth at withdrawal.
 This two-step process accounts for both ongoing tax drag and final tax liability.

-Step 1: Apply Annual Tax Drag
+Step 1: Apply annual tax drag

-Where t = Annual Tax Drag Rate (0.5% for 2026)
+Where t = Annual Tax Drag Rate (0.5 percentage points for 2026)

-Step 2: Calculate Future Value with Reduced Return
+Step 2: Future value with reduced return

-Step 3: Apply Capital Gains Tax at Withdrawal
+Step 3: Capital gains tax at withdrawal

 Where Growth = Taxable Future Value - Total Contributions